OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 position: 20
 ---

-This featured was introduced as a prerelease in Octopus 2018.8.
+This featured was introduced as a prerelease in `Octopus 2018.8`.

 Kubernetes targets are used by the Kubernetes steps to define the context in which deployments and scripts are run.

-Conceptually a Kubernetes target represent a permission boundary.
+Conceptually, a Kubernetes target represent a permission boundary.
 Kubernetes [permissions](http://g.octopushq.com/KubernetesRBAC) and [quotas](http://g.octopushq.com/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target.

-When a single Kubernetes cluster is shared across environments, resources deployed to the cluster will often be separated by environment and by application, team or service.
-In this situation the recommended approach is to create a namespace for each application and environment (e.g. `myapplication-development` and `my-application-production`), and create a Kubernetes service account that has permissions to just that namespace.
+When a single Kubernetes cluster is shared across environments, resources deployed to the cluster will often be separated by environment and by application, team, or service.
+In this situation, the recommended approach is to create a namespace for each application and environment (e.g., `myapplication-development` and `my-application-production`), and create a Kubernetes service account that has permissions to just that namespace.

 Where each environment has its own Kubernetes cluster, namespaces can be assigned to each application, team or service (e.g. `myapplication`).